-Admitted students who do not register must submit a new application if they wish to apply for a subsequent semester.
+Students who do not register must submit a new application (and application fee for nonresident applicants) if they wish to apply for a subsequent semester.
 All documents are destroyed one year after the semester for which the student has applied if the student is not registered in a degree program.